 You can also drive the Bunurong Coastal drive From Inverloch to Cape Paterson with plenty of places to have a look down on the beach.
 A stay near the beach is always fun, why not book a few nights in Inverloch

-A small entertainment centre that is brilliant for a fun family afternoon of fun.
-There is mini golf, laser tag dodgem cars, 10 pin bowling and arcade games it is a great activity in Gippsland for families.
+A small entertainment centre in the Latrobe Valley that is brilliant for a fun family afternoon of fun.
+There is mini-golf, laser tag dodgem cars, 10 pin bowling and arcade games, it is a great activity in Gippsland for families.

 Located in Tynong just off the Princes Highway you will find Gumbya World.
 What used to be a wildlife park with some rides (most locals will have driven past the large bird out the front many times) has had a major overhaul and is now a top Gippsland attraction for families.